WEC-Sim/WEC-Sim/source/getting_started.rst

 	This should run an example case using the Reference Model 3 point absorber.
 A SimMechanics Explorer window will open within the MATLAB window, and figures will be generated displaying simulation outputs.

 	..
 Note:: If the error 'This is not the correct *.h5 file.
-Please install git-lfs to access the correct *.h5 file, or run \hydroData\bemio.m to generate a new *.h5 file.' is produced, there was a problem with git-lfs.
+Please install git-lfs to access the correct *.h5 file, or run ./hydroData/bemio.m to generate a new *.h5 file.' is produced, there was a problem with git-lfs.
 Either repeat the git-lfs installation, or run ``$SOURCE/tutorials/RM3/hydroData/bemio.m`` to generate the correct 'rm3.h5' file.